 If the decision is ‘yes to an EHC Plan’, a Draft EHC Plan will be issued to parents, settings and health professionals within 16 weeks from the beginning of the process.
 Parents/ young people will receive a phone call from the SEN Team before the Draft EHC Plan is issued to discuss the possibility of alternative educational settings and the possibility of a Personal Budget.
 If alternative educational settings are suggested, the Draft EHC Plan will also be sent to these alternatives for their consideration.
 Parents and schools/settings have 15 days in which to consider the relevance of the plan and provide their response.
 Once the Draft Plan has been approved and the educational placement has been agreed, a Final EHC Plan will be issued within 20 weeks from the start of the process.

-An Education Officer from the SEN Team will work with you throughout the EHC Plan process.
-Once a request for an EHC Plan is processed by the SEN Team a letter will be sent to you stating the name of your assigned Education Officer and their contact details.
+An Education Officer from the SEN Team will work with you throughout the EHC assessment process.
+Once a request for an EHC assessment is processed by the SEN Team a letter will be sent to you stating the name of your assigned Education Officer and their contact details.

 Education Officers from the SEN Team have an in-depth knowledge of SEND provision within the Liverpool area and so will be able to support you in considering appropriate provision for your child.
 Education Officers will do everything they can to enable your child to receive the provision required to meet their needs.